Leading the charge to educate future space workers.

-In 2010, more than $1.9 billion in research funding poured into the region's universities and research centers from NASA and other government and private sources.
-The University of Colorado (CU-Boulder) attracted $359.1 million in research awards, Colorado State University in Fort Collins tallied $253.8 million in research funding.
-CU-Boulder ranked second among U.S. public universities for NASA research money received in 2010.
+In 2012, more than $1.1 billion in research funding poured into the region's universities and research centers from NASA and other government and private sources.
+The University of Colorado (CU-Boulder) attracted $380.7 million in research awards, Colorado State University in Fort Collins tallied $267.7 million in research funding.
+CU-Boulder ranked first among U.S. public universities for NASA research money received in the past three years.

 In 2011, the National Science Foundation selected CU-Boulder to house the National Solar Observatory (NSO) headquarters, adding scientists, engineers, and administrative staff to manage all data analysis and instrument development.

 Colorado School of Mines

 A member of the Universities Space Research Association, the Colorado School of Mines (CSM) is one of three Colorado universities with graduate programs in space science and engineering.
 CSM is also the lead institution in the 8th Continent Project, a comprehensive effort to integrate space technology and resources into the global economy.
 The Project includes a chamber of commerce, business incubator, funding network, and research center - the Center for Space Resources.